Marka (singer)

-Serge Van Laeken (born 27 May 1961 in Watermael-Boitsfort), known as Marka, is a Belgian singer, songwriter, composer and film-maker.
+Serge Van Laeken (born 27 May 1961), known as Marka, is a Belgian singer, songwriter, composer and film-maker.

 Early life

-Serge van Laeken was born into a Flemish family and grew up in the bilingual Brussels municipality of Molenbeek.
+Serge Van Laeken was born into a Flemish family and grew up in the bilingual Brussels municipality of Molenbeek.
 Since his parents were very busy, he was brought up mainly by his grandparents.
 His childhood was untroubled and he spent a good part of his time playing football with his friends.
 He was given the nickname Markassou by an African friend and it was later shortened to Marka.

 Career

 Marka bought his first guitar in 1978 and then began performing with small groups in Brussels.
 He joined the group Allez Allez in 1981.
 In February 1983 he formed Les Cactus and released his first solo album in 1992.
 In March 1995 he signed a contract with Columbia France for three albums and released as singles two of the tracks which were to sell the best, "Accouplés" et "La Poupée Barbue".
 "L'Idiomatic" was released in 1997.

 Two months after its release, "Accouplés" was removed from French radio playlists in the wake of the terrorist attacks of summer 1995.
 Marka was new to the French market and he was thought to be an Arab singer.
 The song includes elements of Arab music, which would have been familiar to Marka, as his home town had a large North African community.

 The album L'homme qui aimait la scène was released in 1998.
 It included a version of MC Solaar's "Caroline", and this was later issued as a single.

 In 1999 Marka teamed up with his wife, Laurence Bibot, a comedy actress and humorist, and they performed a show called À nous deux at Le Botanique.
 He released a live recording of the show under his own label, Daring Music.